Dr. Laurie A. Henry, Dean

 The Seidel School of Education was endowed by Samuel and Marilyn Seidel in March 1997.
 A longtime Salisbury businessman and civic leader, Sam Seidel started his career as a teacher and went on to establish the largest privately owned insurance operation in Maryland.
 Marilyn Seidel, class of ‘54, worked locally in nursing.
 The Seidels’ three children are also graduates of Salisbury University.
 In addition to the school endowment, the Seidels have provided numerous scholarships for SU students.

 All of the school’s programs interface with the community in special and unique ways and rely on community institutions, agencies and settings for the field components.
 The integration of theory and practice takes place in field sites generously provided by the University’s surrounding community.

-Requirements to education programs may change due to accreditation demands.
+Requirements to education programs may change due to state mandates and/or accreditation demands.
 Information about program changes may be verified with the education advisors.